-The above Mercedes - Benz advertising/propaganda ad is from magazine "Böhmen und Mähren" in 1942.
+The above Mercedes - Benz advertising/propaganda ad is from the magazine "Böhmen und Mähren" in 1942.

 Need an engine for your fighter?
 Mercedes-Benz can help you out.

-A Junkers ad which is quite wordy for the genre.
+A Junkers Flugzeug ad which is quite wordy for the genre.

 Ju-87B Stuka with the Jumo 211 engine.